Stamp Duty - General Rate - from 1 July 2019

 First Home Owner Grant: After 1 July 2019, the First Home Owner Grant (FHOG) no longer exists, the FHOG was replaced by the new Home Buyer Concession Scheme, which provides a full duty concession for eligible buyers

 Land Transfer Fee: $409.00

 Stamp Duty - General Rate 1 July 2020

 Stamp Duty - Foreign Purchaser: The current foreign purchaser duty rate is 8 per cent.

-Eligible purchasers buying a vacant block of residential land to build their home on will pay no duty on vacant land valued up to $350,000, and will receive concessions on duty for vacant land valued between $350,000 and $450,000.
+if buy a vacant block of residential land, first home buyers will pay no duty on vacant land valued up to $400,000, and will receive concessions on duty for vacant land valued between $400,000 and $500,000.

 First Home Owner Grant (New Homes)

 a) First home owners can access a $10,000 grant for:

 b) The purchase price of the new home must be no more than $600,000.